Non-existence of complete K\"ahler metric of negatively pinched holomorphic sectional curvature: Introduction

 2. $\omega$ is incomplete, and there is no complete K\"ahler metric with negatively pinched holomorphic sectional curvature.
 Moreover, $\Omega$ is Carath\'eodory incomplete. \end{theo}

-Our approach is by constructing the Kahler metric of negatively pinched holomorphic sectional curvature and applying its consequences of equivalence of invariant metrics based on Wu-Yau's work \cite{DY17}.
-The dichotomy happens because the completeness of the K\"ahler metric $\omega$ is not required in the process of construction of the Kahler metric of negatively pinched holomorphic sectional curvature in Theorem~\ref{thm:general_statement}.
+Our approach is by constructing one K\"ahler metric of negatively pinched holomorphic sectional curvature on $\Omega$ (not just near the boundary) and applying its consequences of equivalence of invariant metrics based on Wu-Yau's work \cite{DY17}.
+The dichotomy happens because the completeness of the K\"ahler metric $\omega$ is not required in the process of construction of the K\"ahler metric of negatively pinched holomorphic sectional curvature in Theorem~\ref{thm:general_statement}.

-For classes of bounded domains in $\mathbb{C}^n$ with uniform squeezing properties which must be weakly pseudoconvex, the quasi-bounded geometry of the Bergman metric and the complete K\"ahler--Einstein metric of negative scalar curvature is a necessary condition by work of Yeung \cite[Theorem 2-(b)]{SKY09}.
-Also, it is known that a holomorphic sectional curvature of the Bergman metric is negative near the boundary for smoothly bounded strictly pseudoconvex domains \cite{KLE78}, the symmetrized bidisc by recent work of Cho-Yuan \cite{GCYY20} (also see \cite{MR3765515}).
+For classes of bounded domains in $\mathbb{C}^n$ with uniform squeezing properties which must be weakly pseudoconvex, the quasi-bounded geometry of the Bergman metric and the complete K\"ahler--Einstein metric of negative scalar curvature are necessary conditions by work of Yeung \cite[Theorem 2-(b)]{SKY09}.
+Also, it is known that holomorphic sectional curvature of the Bergman metric is negative near the boundary for smoothly bounded strictly pseudoconvex domains \cite{KLE78}, and for the symmetrized bidisc by recent work of Cho-Yuan \cite{GCYY20} (also see \cite{MR3765515}).
 On the other hand, there exists an example of a bounded domain in $\mathbb{C}$ with an incomplete Bergman metric, and one can take the product of this domain for higher dimensional cases \cite{MR1841396}.
-Also, there are several known bounded weakly pseudoconvex domains that are not Kobayashi complete which implies Carath\'eodory incomplete, refer to the contents of \cite[Chapter 14]{JP13}.
+Also, there are several known bounded weakly pseudoconvex domains that are not Kobayashi complete which implies Carath\'eodory incomplete, refer to \cite[Chapter 14]{JP13}.

 Theorem~\ref{thm:general_statement} under the incompleteness of $\omega$ implies the following: